vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/getting-started/install.md

         --8<-- "./docs/snippets/save-module-local-linux.ps1"
         ```

-        From the system with an Internet connection, copy the module dependencies to a target system by running the following commands in the PowerShell console:
+        From the system with an Internet connection, copy the `OfflineModules.tar.gz` archive to a target system's directory:

         ```bash
         --8<-- "./docs/snippets/copy-module-local-linux.sh"
+        ```

+        On the target system, extract the archive uploaded in the previous step by running the following commands:

+        ```bash
+        --8<-- "./docs/snippets/extract-module-local-linux.sh"
         ```
         On the target system, import the module dependencies by running the following commands in the PowerShell console:

         ```powershell